wvrs/alumni-site/tags.md

 <p>You can pay here using PayPal or credit card.
 The MSFA fee is $10 plus $1 for the PayPal fee for a total of $11.
 If you prefer, you can also send a check made out to WVRS Alumni Association for $10 to Lou's home address.</p>

 <p>IMPORTANT: If you have more than one MSFA tag issued to you, please complete this form for EACH tag.
-You can add each to the cart then complete the transaction.</p>
+You can add each to the cart then click continue shopping to return to this page, then complete the transaction.</p>

 <p><b>Be sure to include your tag number and name.
 Tags start with FD followed by 5 numbers.
 You should enter 7 characters, i.e. FD12345.</b></p>